STEP 2: Buying A Fiberglass Pool - Understanding Features and Designs

 1: Auto Cover

-The first thing to ask yourself is whether or not an automatic cover is going to be incorporated into your pool project.
+The first thing to ask yourself is whether an automatic cover is going to be incorporated into your in-ground pool project.
 If so, you need to look at the different options available to you in an auto cover.
 Top track, deck on deck, under track, or flush top track.
-The type of cover you want, and orientation, will play a significant roll in determining what pool shape is right for you.
+The type of cover you want, and orientation, will play a significant role in determining what swimming pool shape is right for you.
 Learn more about retractable cover options.

 2: Pool Use